FanDuel, DraftKings Support Winning For Missouri Education

 Fact Checked by Jim Tomlin

-An effort to get a Missouri sports betting referendum on this year’s ballot will start this weekend, and it has already received $500,000 in support from DraftKings and FanDuel.
+An effort to get a Missouri sportsbooks referendum on this year’s ballot will start this weekend, and it has already received $500,000 in support from DraftKings and FanDuel.

 The Show-Me State’s six major league professional teams will lead the petition drive effort, according to a Friday release.
 They would prefer lawmakers to take care of the matter, but they’re not holding out much hope that will happen this year.